 If you are affected by the Benefit Cap, you do not need to apply for a Supplementary Payment.
 The Department for Communities will identify who is eligible and the payments will cover any loss of Housing Benefit.

 The Supplementary Payments are made every four weeks in arrears and are paid to the person who receives the Housing Benefit - this could be the claimant, their landlord or a letting agent acting on the landlord’s behalf.

 Any landlords or letting agents must be on the Landlord Register to receive a Supplementary Payment where applicable.
 If they are not, the payments are made to the benefit claimant.

-Households affected by the Benefit Cap after 7 November 2016 may also be entitled to a Supplementary Payment, provided they have been in receipt of one of the benefits included in the Benefit Cap calculation since 7 November 2016.
+Households affected by the Benefit Cap may also be entitled to a Supplementary Payment, provided they have been in receipt of one of the benefits included in the Benefit Cap calculation.

 Anyone affected by the Benefit Cap who is not eligible for a Supplementary Payment, may be eligible to apply for a Discretionary Housing Payment to make up for a reduction in their Housing Benefit.

 More information on finding work/claiming Working Tax Credit can be found at:

 More information on Housing Benefit and claiming Discretionary Housing Payment can be found at:

 - Housing Benefit and claiming Discretionary Housing Payments - Northern Ireland Housing Executive website